Crumbling (album)

 Crumbling (Korean: 무너지기; RR: Muneojigi) is the second studio album by South Korean folktronica artist Mid-Air Thief.
+The album features vocals by South Korean indie singer-songwriter Summer Soul.
 It was released on July 31, 2018.
-The album features vocals by South Korean indie singer-songwriter Summer Soul.
 It was nominated at the Korean Music Awards in 2019 in the categories "Album of the Year" and "Best Dance & Electronic Album" and won the latter.

 Background

-The album gained attention from online music communities like RateYourMusic, where it is currently ranked 5th on the user-determined list of the best albums of 2018.
+The album gained attention from online music communities such as Album of The Year and Rate Your Music, where on the former, it is currently the 3rd highest-rated album of 2018 and on the latter, the 4th highest.

 Release

 Crumbling was released independently in South Korea on July 31, 2018 and in United States on August 7, 2018.
 It was released in Japan on December 4, 2018 by Botanical House.
 The album was reissued on September 20, 2019 by Topshelf Records.

 Critical reception

 Weiv described Crumbling as "the power of faint sounds."
 Reggie MT of Tiny Mix Tapes declared that the album is "much like its spiritual predecessor, alternately chillaxed and maximalist, calming and rousing."
 It ranked on Pretty Much Amazing's 2018: Year in Review list at number 22, while the writer stated that "at first listen, Mid-Air Thief sounds like a Grizzly Bear clone, but upon further listening, this is pacific island pop you didn't know you wanted."